ethereum/EIPs/EIPS/eip-X.md

 ## Security Considerations

-### Bit length of the modulus
+### Bit-length of the integers
 Order-finding reduces[10] to integer factoring, therefore the modulus must also be difficult to factor.

-Sander[11] proves that difficult to factor numbers without a known factorization, called RSA-UFOs, can be generated.
+Sander[11] proves that difficult to factor numbers without a known factorization, called an RSA-UFO, can be generated.
-Using logic based on that described by Anoncoin, one could generate 119 integers of 3,072 bits each to achieve a one in a billion chance of being insecure.
+Using logic based on that described by Anoncoin using this method, this contract shall generate `NUMBER_OF_LOCKS` integers of `BIT_SIZE_OF_PRIMES` bits each to achieve a one in a billion chance of being insecure.

 #### Predicted security
 ##### Classical